Investing can be made simple enough for anyone to manage their own investments. Here’s how.

-The 75% equity exposure equates to the highest level recommended by Ben Graham in The Intelligent Investor which Warren Buffett describes as the best book on investing ever written.
-With interest rates at historic lows, bond yields are very low and the opportunity cost of holding bonds or cash is high.
+Turning to asset allocation, the 75% equity exposure equates to the highest level suggested by Ben Graham in The Intelligent Investor (which Warren Buffett describes as the best book on investing ever written).
+With interest rates low, the opportunity cost of holding bonds or cash is high.
 So The Simplicity Portfolio currently maximises equity exposure subject to the 75% constraint proposed by Graham.

 Equally, many people will say having 25% in cash / short term gilts represents an unacceptable drag on performance with yields so low.
-I have some sympathy with this but its no bad thing to have some “dry powder” to invest into equities after a crash.
-It would of course be possible to re-allocate some of this 25% towards other fixed income alternatives such as REITs, infrastructure funds etc. If you are in the wealth-building phase and can ignore equity volatility, then feel free to take your equity allocation up towards 100%.
+If you are in the wealth-building phase and can ignore equity volatility, then feel free to take your equity allocation up towards 100%.

 As I showed here, minimising fees is incredibly important due to the effects of compounding.
 Many people can easily save a million pounds over the course of a lifetime by reducing fund management fees.
 If you have an easier way to make or save an extra million pounds, then I’m all ears.

 This is a low turnover, passive portfolio but all portfolios may need some change from year to year to rebalance and reallocate away from overpriced markets and towards better value alternatives.
 Low churn is good but complete neglect may not be.
 So its worth reassessing your asset allocation at least once a year and rebalancing if appropriate.